Adult Application for Next Generation Ministry Staff

-Calvary Bible Church encourages qualified persons within the church to apply for service in one or more areas within the Children's Ministry.
+Calvary Bible Church encourages qualified persons within the church to apply for service in one or more areas within Next Generation Ministries.
 This process will include:

-- This completed application form which must be submitted to the Children's Ministry Leadership Staff
+- This completed application form which must be submitted to the Next Generation Ministry leadership Staff

-- An interview with the Children's Ministry Leadership Staff
+- An interview with the Next Generation Ministry Leadership Staff

 - A complete reference check